 The city has ample rail access and extensive frontage along the Houston Ship Channel, leading to the Port Houston, which ranks first in foreign tonnage and second in total tonnage in the United States.
-Also located here is the state-of-the-art Bayport Terminal, which Vice President Joe Biden recently described as incredible.
+Also located here is the state-of-the-art Bayport Terminal, which President Joe Biden recently described as incredible.

 Pasadena is approximately a 20-minute drive from Hobby Airport (HOU) and an hour away from George Bush Intercontinental Airport (IAH).
 In addition, the city is only minutes away from Ellington Airport.

 The city is served by three freeway systems.
 Interstate 45 is the closest interstate to the city limits.
 The main freeway artery is the Pasadena Freeway (State Highway 225).
 The east side of the Sam Houston Tollway (Beltway 8) runs through the eastern portion of the city.

 William P. Hobby Airport (HOU) serves the City of Houston in South Texas, and is Houston's secondary commercial aviation facility, handling the area's domestic flights - while recently also adding international flights.
 HOU is owned and operated by the City of Houston.
 Due to its convenient location, Hobby Airport is also accessible to a large portion of the population of the Houston-Pasadena-Clear Lake-Galveston areas.

 HOU Airport is located about seven miles from the business district of the City of Houston, Texas, and is situated on Telephone Road 35, between Sam Houston Tollway and I-610 which intersects with Interstate 45 bordering the airport and integrates into the road network serving the Gulf Coast's industrial complex.